confluentinc/kafka-images/examples/cp-server-native/README-basic.md

 # Basic Kafka Native Image Demo

-This example demonstrates a simple Kafka setup using GraalVM native images with automated producer and consumer testing.
+This example demonstrates a simple Kafka setup using `cp-server-native` GraalVM native image with automated producer and consumer testing.

 ## What This Demonstrates